ga4gh/vrs/docs/source/terms_and_model.rst

 * TBD: Ordering. ① Regardless of species, `start` and `end` should be sorted alphanumerically so that `start` < `end`.
 OR ② `start` and `end` should be ordered according to conventions for the species.
-For human chrosomosomes, ISCN conventions should be used.
+For human chromosomes, ISCN conventions should be used.
 * TBD: `end` must be specified, even when `start` and `end` are identical.